Generalized U(N) gauge transformations in the realm of the extended covariant Hamilton formalism of field theory: Extended Lagrangians in the realm of classical field theory

 with the last two lines following directly from the definition of the determinant.

-The correlation~(\ref{L1-def}) of the extended Lagrangian $\LC_{1}$ and conventional Lagrangian $\LC$ emerges from the requirement of Eq.~(\ref{action-int1}) to yield the identical action $S$, hence to describe the same physical system.
-If we are given a given conventional Lagrangian $\LC$ and set up the extended Lagrangian $\LC_{1}=\LC\det\Lambda$ by merely multiplying $\LC$ with $\det\Lambda$, then $\LC_{1}$ is referred to as a {\em trivial extended Lagrangian}.
-This correlation is readily shown to induce an {\em identity\/} that holds for any trivial extended Lagrangian $\LC_{1}=\LC\det\Lambda$.
-As $\det\Lambda$ only depends on the space-time distortion coefficients $\Lambda_{\nu^{\prime}}^{\mu}$, the derivatives of the trivial $\LC_{1}$ from Eq.~(\ref{L1-def}) with respect to its arguments are then
+The correlation~(\ref{L1-def}) of the extended Lagrangian $\tilde{\LC}_{\mathrm{e}}$ and conventional Lagrangian $\tilde{\LC}$ emerges from the requirement of Eq.~(\ref{action-int1}) to yield the identical action $S$, hence to describe the same physical system.
+As $\detfrac{x}{y}$ only depends on the space-time distortion coefficients $\partial x^\mu/\partial y^\nu$, the derivatives of $\tilde{\LC}_{\mathrm{e}}$ from Eq.~(\ref{L1-def}) with respect to its arguments are then

-where the notation ``expl'' indicates the {\em explicit\/} dependence of the conventional Lagrangian $\LC$ on the $x^{\mu}$, and
+where the notation ``expl'' indicates the \emph{explicit} dependence of the conventional Lagrangian $\tilde{\LC}$ on the $x^{\mu}$, and